 Compliance with this policy is measured on February 1 of each year (the "Compliance Date").
 Any Covered Person who does not meet the threshold on the Compliance Date will be required to retain 100% of any Company equity acquired (net of taxes) through the exercise of stock options or the vesting of time-based restricted stock, RSUs, or PSUs, until the next Compliance Date.
 Until the applicable ownership level is achieved, Covered Persons must retain 100% of the net shares granted to them.
-As of February 1, 2022, all NEOs satisfied their minimum equity ownership thresholds.
-The following Directors also satisfied the minimum ownership threshold requirement: Mr. Cashman, Mr. Walsh, Ms. Collins, and Ms. Killefer.
-Mr. Spaight and Mr. McLean are not considered a Covered Person under the relevant policy as they employees of an Institutional Stockholders (as defined in the Stockholders Agreement) and do not receive a cash and/or stock retainer to serve as a director of the Company.
+As of February 1, 2024, all NEOs satisfied their minimum equity ownership thresholds.
+All our directors have satisfied the minimum ownership threshold requirement, except for.
+Messrs.
+Spaight and McLean who are not considered Covered Persons under the relevant policy as they are employees of an Institutional Stockholders (as defined in the Stockholders Agreement) and do not receive a cash and stock retainer to serve as directors of the Company.